What is an Expunction?

 Many people have questions about what it means to get an expunction.
 Will it erase my charge completely?
 Will it take my mug shot offline?
 Will a background check still show that I was charged with this?
 The reality is that an expunction may be a wonderful tool to help clear up your background, but it may not be the perfect eraser that many people want it to be.

 An expunction is a legal remedy to take certain charges or convictions off of your criminal record.
-For example, under the new N.C.G.S.
-15A-146, as long as you do not have a felony conviction on your record, you can expunge any dismissed charge or charge for which you were found not guilty.
+For example, under N.C.G.S.
+15A-146, you can expunge a dismissed charge or charge for which you were found not guilty.
 Under N.C.G.S.
-15A-145.5, you may be able to expunge a misdemeanor conviction from 5 years ago or certain nonviolent felony convictions from 10 years ago.
+15A-145.5, you may be able to expunge a misdemeanor conviction from 5 years ago, multiples misdemeanor convictions from 7 years ago, or even certain nonviolent felony convictions from 10 years ago.

 Once an expunction petition is successfully processed and approved by a judge, it is then removed from your state criminal record.
 This means that a conventional background check performed during most job interview applications will not reveal that you were even charged with the expunged case, because that case is no longer a part of the public record.
 Background check services generally collect their information from collections of public records, and now that your case has been removed, the background check will come back without revealing your prior charge.
 This is in large portion why many petitioners seek an expunction in the first place- they want to make sure that their past does not hamper their ability to seek gainful employment in the future.
 An expunction is a great tool to do just that.